 To give you a quick snapshot – the E6000 has such strong adhesion to wood and other materials that it creates an unbreakable chemical-resistant bond that’s nearly waterproof.
 All you will need is to apply E6000 sparingly to the surface of your chosen woodwork piece(s) for 2 minutes and bond them tightly.

-The bonding E6000 created with wood is perfect for indoor and outdoor use because it’s resistant to most environmental elements such as moisture, UV light, snow, etc.
+The bonding E6000 created with wood, particleboard, laminates, floorboards, etc. is perfect for indoor and outdoor use because it’s resistant to most environmental elements such as UV light, snow, moisture, etc.